alrx31/web-autopark/README.md

 IDE: JetBrains Rider (education only)

-For start application run your MS Server and change connection string and run in terminal <code>dotnet run</code>
+For start application run your MS Server, run slq creation script and change connection string and run in terminal <code>dotnet run</code>